MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Hereon > Forschungszentrum Jülich

 MLZ is a member of:

 MLZ on social media:

-Recently a new transmission electron microscope (TEM) was installed at the MLZ in the Neutron Guide Hall East building (UYM, Room 3.28).
+Recently a new transmission electron microscope (TEM) was installed at the MLZ in the Office and Lab building UYL in room 02.22.

 The JCNS TEM laboratory is open for users to complement neutron experiments at the MLZ

 The objective of the JCNS Transmission Electron Microscopy (TEM) laboratory is to offer the preparation and investigation of specimen to users who wish to complement their neutron experiments at the MLZ by using TEM either on-site or remotely.

 TEM beamline application must be submitted jointly with the related neutron scattering beamtime proposal via our online User Office system GhOST.

 Prior to proposal submission it is mandatory for the user to contact the TEM laboratory scientist in order to discuss the feasibility of the research idea and the required time for the TEM investigations.

 The terms of the use of the TEM facility are described in the following concept document: